Instructor:Meghan Stinar

 Description

-Though this course is asynchronous, participants are encouraged to engage in discussion with others through discussion boards as well as sharing final projects.
+Though this course is asynchronous, you are encouraged to engage in discussion with others through discussion boards as well as sharing final projects.

 Syllabus, Objectives, and Outcomes